PatrickDorneles/NLW_Heat.Node/README.md

 ### Fetching the last 3 messages

 The simplest task so far, I just made a new _GetLast3MessagesService_ and added a **get** route to use it

+### Getting user profile

+I added a _GetUserProfileService_ and a user router, then the get route so the user can get its own profile when signed in.